Scholarships and Financial Aid

 Scholarships for new students are announced every year, in the fall.

-Sources of funding for a Neumont education include:
+Sources of funding for a Neumont education, besides personal and family contributions, include:

-- Federal loans: Federal Direct Subsidized Student Loans, Federal Direct Unsubsidized Student Loans, and Federal Direct PLUS Loans
+- Federal loans, including Federal Direct Subsidized Student Loans, Federal Direct Unsubsidized Student Loans, and Federal Direct PLUS Loans;

 Since the primary responsibility for the education of a student rests with the student and his or her family, it is presumed that the student and the family will make the maximum effort to provide for the expenses of an undergraduate education.
 Financial aid, regardless of the source, should always be considered a supplement to, not a substitute for, family financial support.